-Taking care of your furnace can go a long way in the time in between furnace service appointments.
-One of the most basic, and critical, ways to care for your furnace is in changing your furnace filter.
-Having a dirty air filter could contribute to a host of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.
+Caring for your furnace can help quite a bit in the months in between furnace service appointments.
+One of the most basic, and crucial, ways to take care of your furnace is in changing your furnace filter.
+Having a dirty air filter could contribute to a host of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.

 So what goes in to deciding when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be changed every month and 3 inch filters need to be changed every three months, dependent on the recommendations of the filter company.
+1 inch filters usually need to be replaced every month and 3 inch filters should be changed every three months, dependent on the recommendations of the filter company.

-- Home habits: if you have pets in your home, it might make sense to switch out your filter more often as a result of pet dander.
-If you have someone in the house that deals with allergies or asthma, contemplate replacing your home’s air filter more frequently to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it may make sense to switch out your filter more often as a result of pet dander.
+If you have someone in the house that deals with allergies or asthma, contemplate replacing your home’s air filter more often to help potentially decrease their symptoms.

 Now you’re possibly wondering how to swap out your furnace filter.
-Obviously this will vary depending on what furnace you have, but usually:
+Obviously this will change depending on what furnace you have, but usually:

-At Golden Seal Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Golden Seal Service Experts, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 630-246-2698 or set up an appointment with us online.

-- Open or take off the air filter panel close to the bottom of your furnace to expose an open compartment.
+- Open or remove the air filter panel close to the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.